Description

 Applying this definition to our asset in some examples:

-• Looking at average time in days below previous high water mark in of 213 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to AGG (377 days).
+• Looking at average days under water in of 214 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to AGG (377 days).

 Performance (YTD)